Alluxio/alluxio/docs/en/UFSExtensions.md

 Alluxio can be extended with the addition of under storage modules at runtime.
 Under storage extensions (built as JARs) can be included at a specific location to be picked up by core Alluxio without the need to restart any running processes.
-Adding new under storage connectors to Alluxio can be used to enable Alluxio to work with your choice of storage system.
+Adding new under storage connectors to Alluxio can be used to enable Alluxio to work with new storage systems which may not have existing support.

 # List of Extensions